tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

   * **0x** - a protocol that allows the creation of decentralized crypto exchanges on the Ethereum blockchain using smart contracts for negotiation between users.

-  * **Gemini Dollar (GUSD)** - the first federally regulated stablecoin the Gemini dolllar is issued by the Gemini Trust Company, LLC, a New York trust company.
+  * **Gemini Dollar (GUSD)** - the first federally regulated stablecoin the Gemini dollar is issued by the Gemini Trust Company, LLC, a New York trust company.
 Each GUSD is backed by one USD.

   * **Hedge** - a platform that creates a market for knowledge on best trading practices, allows users to trade their current market analysis for an equivalent amount of value.